 Ginger is one of the things I reach for when I’m in pain or a family member is in pain.
 I reach for this food-like medicine regularly, and I’m quite serious when I say this.
 I use it for many things and use it in many ways.
 Here are the things we use it for.

-My daughter Holli came to me the other night.
-She said her stomach was hurting and she said thought she ate too much cheese dip and chips at a Mexican restaurant and was suffering the consequence.
+Digestion and stomach distress: My daughter Holli came to me the other night saying her stomach was hurting.
+She thought she ate too much cheese dip and chips at a Mexican restaurant and was suffering the consequences.
 I told her to get some ginger soda and to drink as much as she could, and a half hour later she said she was all better.
 Ginger has been proven to improve digestion and it has also been proven to be very effective at reducing inflammation.1 Ginger and its metabolites appear to accumulate in the gastrointestinal tract, and this is one of the reasons we can observe ginger exerting many of its effects in digestion and nausea.
 Ginger may aid digestion by increasing muscle tone around the intestines and reducing inflammation.
 This will help the food to move down through the digestive tract with greater ease and efficiency.

-Ginger has also been found to be as effective as ibuprofen in relieving pain from menstrual cramps in women.2 I have used it often for this reason and it’s one of the greatest blessings to have something so natural work so well.
+Menstrual cramps: Ginger has also been found to be as effective as Ibuprofen in relieving pain from menstrual cramps.2 I have used it often for this reason and it’s one of the greatest blessings to have something so natural work so well.
 The cause of menstrual cramps is thought to be due to an increased production of prostaglandins in the endometrium (lining of the uterus).
 The anti-inflammatory properties of ginger can lead to a reduction in prostaglandins without the unhealthy aspects of taking drugs.
 I have used all the methods below to help me with this.
 I also found having ginger regularly before menses starts will often eliminate the possibility of cramps altogether.

 *Note: For most of these recipes you will need brew-safe bottles.
 You can also use beer bottles or old recycled kombucha bottles.
 If you wish to make these in 16-ounce bottles, you can simply cut the recipe in half or make two bottles instead of one big bottle.